Get access to exclusive updates, the latest news and the inside scoop 🍨

-The new meta field infrastructure not only allows users to extend their Shopify models, but also powers a new content management platform.
+The new meta field infrastructure for Shopify sites not only allows users to extend their Shopify models, but also powers a new content management platform.

 Content is very important for expressing a brand so, merchants will soon be able to create entirely new custom types using meta fields.

-Stores on Shopify will also be able to publish content and share it to all channels including their online store.
+Shopify stores will also be able to publish content and share it to all channels including their online store.

 However, from what we've heard there will be more information to come on this topic a little later on in the year.
 So, stay tuned for updates with another Shopify guide.

-When users switch to the editor, they’ll notice the handy data icons on all section settings.
+When users switch to the Shopify store editor, they’ll notice the handy data icons on all section settings.
 These enable users to connect a newly created meta field to this part of the section.

 So, now each product using this template will show the right dimensions automatically and this can be done for products too.

 Of course, retailers can configure one for shoes and one for apparel products or whatever it is that they’re selling.